W427697/Discord-/MIGRATION.md

 In addition to the built storybook, `storybook build` generates two files, `index.json` and `stories.json`, that list out the contents of the Storybook. `stories.json` is a legacy format and we included it for backwards compatibility.
 As of 8.0 we no longer build `stories.json` by default, and we will remove it completely in 9.0.

 In the meantime if you have code that relies on `stories.json`, you can find code that transforms the "v4" `index.json` to the "v3" `stories.json` format (and their respective TS types): https://github.com/storybookjs/storybook/blob/release-7-5/code/lib/core-server/src/utils/stories-json.ts#L71-L91

+#### Removed `sb babelrc` command

+The `sb babelrc` command was used to generate a `.babelrc` file for Storybook.
+This command is now removed.

+When you are using Webpack5, Storybook from 8.0 onwards is compiler-agnostic and does not depend on Babel or SWC.
+Creating a default babelrc file is also pretty tricky, since it depends on your project setup.
+We recommend that you create a `.babelrc` file yourself and configure it according to your project setup.

 ### Framework-specific changes